 How does topical 'biotics compare to supplements?

-In contrast to skincare, ingestible pre/probiotic supplements are faced with entirely different conditions compared to the skin.
+In contrast to microbiome balancing skincare, ingestible pre/probiotic supplements are faced with entirely different conditions compared to the skin.
 Supplements must be able to withstand conditions of the varying conditions of the gut, which is very different to the surface of the skin, but like topicals, they must support good bacteria for optimal health and immune function.
 Both the skin and the gut must protect us from the external environment and the microbiome balance plays a vital role in this protection.
 The skin and gut are connected and both the skin and gut microbiome work in synergy to improve immunity, fight harmful pathogens, reduce inflammation and skin irritation, reduce and help control stress, balance metabolism and blood sugar, improve sleep and even elevate our mood!